Growth marketing is a powerful new way of establishing a loyal user base. In this guide, we will explain growth marketing from a startup perspective.

 1. Become Data-Driven

-If you are someone who makes decisions based on the gut feeling or if you make your decisions based on anything your marketing head says is the word of god – which is also known as the HiPPO (highest paid person’s opinion) strategy – then you need to get rid of these approaches altogether.
-Growth marketing requires you to dive deeper into data yourself and figure out the right strategies and get used to working with the tools and techniques needed for these analyses.
+If you are someone who makes decisions on the basis of gut feeling or anything your marketing head says is the word of god – also known as the HiPPO (highest paid person’s opinion) strategy – then you need to get rid of these approaches altogether.
+Growth marketing requires you to dive deeper into data yourself.
+Figure out the right strategies and get used to working with the tools and techniques needed for these analyses.

 2. You Must be Product Focused